 The goal can’t be to create a perfect homeschool.

-A healthy family and homeschool foster a space where routines, habits, aspirations, and lifestyle adapt to the changing needs and wants of each member, despite occasional lapses of anger or hurting one another.
-Paying attention to the ordinary magic in our day to day lives can light up learning for everyone–parent and child.
+A healthy family and homeschool foster a space where routines, habits, aspirations, and lifestyle adapt to the changing needs and wants of each member, despite occasional lapses of anger, hurting one another, or misunderstandings and miscommunication.
+Paying attention to the ordinary magic in our day-to-day lives can lighten up learning for everyone: parent and child.
 When we tap into that slipstream of connection and joy, we discover that life and education are the same.
 All we need can be found in that cocoon of love and learning.
 It’s a process–bumpy, unpredictable, yet wonderful one.

 “You only have to get it mostly right!“

 “A good enough homeschool and family life means that you are consciously making choices, acting with goodwill, open to change and growth.
 Your children will forgive your mistakes if they know that they can name them and be heard, if they know you’re trying, if they feel your earnestness.”